-A Greek Orthodox monastery, founded more than one thousand years ago is thriving just south of Rome, Italy in the epicenter of Catholicism.
+A Greek monastery in Italy, founded more than one thousand years ago is thriving just south of Rome in the epicenter of Catholicism.

-The monastery is a remnant of ten monks belonging to the Byzantine rite Basilian order, loyal to the Pope but clinging to their traditional Greek liturgies.
-Against all odds keeping the faith alive and managing to thrive as book restorers in their monastery.
+The Orthodox monastery is a remnant of ten monks belonging to the Byzantine rite Basilian order, loyal to the Pope but clinging to their traditional Greek liturgies against all odds while keeping the faith alive and managing to thrive as book restorers in their monastery.

 The delicate Italianate architecture and surroundings of the monastery, including an elegant Campanile, or bell tower, belie the Greek roots of their faith.
 A monk called St. Nilus founded the abbey more than one thousand years ago, in 1004, decades before the fateful Great Schism between Eastern and Western Christianity in 1054.